 Conscious grocery shopping

-Budget higher costs for organic foods.
+- Budget higher costs for organic foods.
 The monetary cost may be higher, but the cost to Earth is much lower.
-Remember, eating is a moral issue!

 Food co-ops

 A food co-op is a business owned and governed by its member customers.
 The purpose isn’t to accumulate profit for investors but to meet community goals.
-Any surplus is invested in the business or returned to member owners.
+Any surplus is invested in the business or returned to member-owners.
 Most food co-ops prioritize organic food, locally grown food, humanely raised animal products that are sustainably sourced, and non-GMO products that are free of artificial preservatives, flavorings and colorings.
 Food co-ops offer the opportunity to buy foods in bulk that can be purchased in reusable containers or bags.
-For example, The Wedge Co-op in Minneapolis provides compostable bags to use for fresh produce.
-They list whether produce is organic or conventional and they also list where it was produced.
 If you do not shop at a co-op, consider visiting one.

 Farmers’ Markets